The father of American teenage hostage freed by Hamas says she is ‘doing very good’

 The International Committee of the Red Cross, which transported the freed Americans from Gaza to Israel, said their release offered “a sliver of hope” for those still being held.

+Natalie was born in the U.S., moved to Israel with Judith until she was around 10 and then returned, her father said.

+Natalie “always spoke of her home very dearly,” 19-year-old stepsister Frida Alonso said, referring to Israel.
+“She missed it very, very dearly.
+Every day she missed her grandma, she missed her home.
+Just the feeling of being there.
+So I bet this hurts a lot for her.”

-Judith and Natalie Ranaan had been on a trip from their home in the Chicago suburb of Evanston to Israel to celebrate the Jewish holidays, according to family members.
-They were in Nahal Oz, near Gaza, on Oct.
-7 for Simchat Torah, a festive Jewish holiday, when Hamas militants stormed into southern Israeli towns, killing hundreds of people and abducting others.
+Mother and daughter were in Nahal Oz, near the Gaza border, on Oct.
+7 when Hamas militants stormed into southern Israeli towns, killing hundreds of people and abducting others.

 “The news that Judith and Natalie have been released from the hands of Hamas is overwhelming.
-It brings us a tremendous amount of gratitude to the Almighty, to God, for this incredible miracle,” Meir Hecht, Judith Raanan’s rabbi, said at a press conference outside his home in Evanston on Friday afternoon.
+It brings us a tremendous amount of gratitude to the Almighty, to God, for this incredible miracle,” Meir Hecht, Judith’s rabbi, said at a news conference outside his home in Evanston on Friday afternoon.

 “At the same time we hold our pain very deep,” said Hecht, who called for the other hostages to be released as soon as possible.
 “We need to continue besieging whoever we can and however we can, and praying for their release.”